Abbilaash/Richie2.com/README.md

 : Will keep contest open for at least 40 hours.
 (June 23rd)

+: Font-Awesome is cool to use, but not required.

 **Awarded freelancer will likely be hired for ongoing work at market rate for this site.**

+## index.html:
+This landing page will feature my photo covering a good portion of the viewable space (on PC & iPad) with animations that invite the user to select work or play.
+Should only animate if user changes mouse selection between either side of the screen (work / play).

 ## Tips Page:
 : Should model this page: https://raw.githubusercontent.com/lorezyra/www.technocracy.works/Production/donate.html

+## About Page:
+: Basic contents can be directly copied from the existing site @ RichieBartlett.com

+## Work Page:
+: This page will represent my past CV/resume of sorts, but focused on highlighted companies and projects I've participated/lead.
+: This page's background should be a little brighter than the index page.

+## Play Page:
+: Display time I have with my twin sons, playing lego, writting fun code projects, & : This page's background should be a little brighter than the index page.
+Perhaps shift the hue to a more subtle color?

+## Projects Page:
+: Here I will highlight my own personal projects such as LoreZyra.TV and Linspira (currently in redesign).
+I may also include LEGO projects.

+## LEGAL page:
+: Here I will list all the standard disclaimers (copyrights, privacy, ToS, cookies, etc) for users of my site.